shivannis/xandr-docs-public/xandr-docs/monetize/capping-daily-spend-on-third-party-inventory-safety-budget.md

 ---
 title: Microsoft Monetize - Capping Daily Spend on Third-Party Inventory (Safety budget)
-description: The article defines a safety budget that enables you to set a network-wide cap for your daily media cost spent on third-party inventory. ms.date: 10/28/2023
+description: Explore safety budget that enables you to set a network-wide cap for your daily media cost spent on third-party inventory. ms.date: 10/28/2023
 ---